-The default scale factor specified for the intrinsic Accel, Gravity, and Linear Acceleration allows for a 4g range ( $39.24 \text{ m/s}^2$ ).
+The default scale factor specified for the intrinsic Accel, Gravity, and Linear Acceleration allows for a 4g range (39.24 m/s).

-The default scale factor for an externally attached Gyro allows for a 2000° / s range (34.9 radians / s).
+The default scale factor for the intrinsic Gyro allows for a 2000° / s range (34.9 radians / s).

-The default scale factor for the magnetometer is based on a dynamic range of $1000\mu$ T, despite the fact that many sensors can read larger values than this.
-The AK8963, for example, can measure fields up to 4912 $\mu$ T. In return, there will be 2 more bits of resolution for normal readings, keeping in mind that the Earth's magnetic field ranges from 25 $\mu$ T to 65 $\mu$ T. Lollipop does not require any particular range for the magnetometer beyond this.
+The default scale factor for the magnetometer is based on a dynamic range of $1000\mu T$ , despite the fact that many sensors can read larger values than this.
+The AK8963, for example, can measure fields up to $4912\mu T$ .
+In return, there will be 2 more bits of resolution for normal readings, keeping in mind that the Earth's magnetic field ranges from $25\mu T$ to $65\mu T$ .
+Lollipop does not require any particular range for the magnetometer beyond this.